Michael Massey Player Props: Royals vs. Tigers

 Michael Massey At The Plate

-- Massey is hitting .210 with six doubles, a triple, four home runs and 14 walks.
+- Massey has six doubles, a triple, four home runs and 14 walks while batting .208.

+- Massey has picked up a hit in 31 of 69 games this season, with multiple hits 11 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.